How Athyna Makes Remote, Work

 Mission accomplished.

-In all seriousness though - your job is to be a leader.
+In all seriousness, though, your job is to be a leader.
 How you act is how your people will act.
-Our corporate motto at Athyna is ‘What Would Ned Stark Do’.
+Our corporate motto at Athyna is ‘What Would Ned Stark Do?’
 And people get it.
-They are expected to act with integrity and do the right thing - at all times.
+They are expected to act with integrity and do the right thing at all times, but the moment you don’t uphold your end of the bargain here, neither will your team.
+Act accordingly.

 Extra reading